Futtawuh/EnderCNC/EnderCNC CAD/README.md

 # CAD file for the original EnderCNC

-- Loosely based on the Ender 3 pro with some extras.
+- Loosely based on the Ender 3 pro + Ender 4 with some extras.
 - Made to use up my old spare parts.

 https://github.com/user-attachments/assets/380edf0b-43fd-45f2-9f59-4e6d6528cb2b